 After a long and brutal civil war, South Sudan seceded from Sudan in 2011.
 The International Rescue Committee has been one of the largest providers of aid in South Sudan for over 20 years.
-Today we provide more than 700,000 people in the struggling new nation with vital services including healthcare, child survival programs, education, and sexual violence aid and prevention projects.
-We're also aiding families uprooted by renewed violence.
+Today, as the world's newest nation is consumed by its own civil war, the IRC is providing emergency assistance to more than 800,000 people.

 How We Help

-- Since December, when a political rivalry between South Sudan’s president, Salva Kiir, and Riek Machar, a former vice president, erupted into violence, thousands of people have been killed and more than a million have been forced to flee their homes.
+- Since December 2013, when a political rivalry between South Sudan’s president, Salva Kiir, and Riek Machar, a former vice president, erupted into violence, thousands of people have been killed and some 2 million have been forced to flee their homes.
 The IRC is providing urgently needed medical care, water and sanitation services, protection for vulnerable women and girls, and other assistance.